Aishahassan1/music-api-project/README.md

 ## Planning and development process

-- Started by writing my user stories so that it is clear as to what the end goal was for the project in terms of functionality
+- I started by writing my user stories so that it is clear as to what the end goal was for the project in terms of functionality
 - I then proceeded to install all the dependencies which can be found in the package.json files, they inlcude: jsonwebtoken mongoose